TanStack/query/README.md

 - Force normalized or object/id-based caching strategies on your data
 - Don't invalidate their cache often enough or don't offer sane defaults to do so
 - Because of this ☝️, they require imperative interaction to invalidate or manage their caches
-- Don't perform optimistic updates across the network
+- Don't perform optimistic updates, or require setup to know when to perform them

 ## The solution